ashuie2000/SWAPIConsoleApp/README.md

 * **Exception Handling:** Implementing exception handling mechanisms to gracefully manage and respond to unexpected runtime errors.

 * **Reflection for Dynamic Property Handling:** Employing reflection techniques to dynamically retrieve property types and values, enhancing flexibility and adaptability.

+* **Asynchrony multithreading and Parallelsim:** Utilizing Asynchrony and multithreading to make apps responsive/nonblocking and potentially enhance performance.

 * **Extension Methods:** Implementing extension methods to augment the functionality of existing types.